-As sometimes happens I didn’t get pictures of a few steps.
-The pumpkins will be stacked, like a pumpkin topiary, and since they are very light I used hot glue to keep them together.
+Sorry I missed getting pictures of a few steps.
+The pumpkins will be stacked up like a pumpkin topiary.
+Since they’re very light you can use glue to keep them together.

 - Cut off the handles of the plastic pumpkins

 - Set the bottom pumpkin on a solid surface and apply some hot glue to a few spots on the edge.

 - Working quickly line up the face of the middle pumpkin with the bottom one and nest together.
 Or offset them however you wish.

 - Repeat this process for the third/top pumpkin.

 - Run a bead of hot glue along the back where the pumpkins meet for extra adhesion.
 Smooth with a craft stick if desired.

 Time to Light Up Your DIY Stacked Pumpkins